 In his essay "Media Imperialism," John Tomlinson considers media to be an important aspect of larger "cultural imperialism."
-Cultural imperialism is any instance of one culture advancing its value system on another by force, or in the case of media, by seduction.
+Cultural imperialism is any instance of one culture advancing its value system on another by force, or in the case of media, by seduction.-the problem of specifying culture as political/economic

 -the problem of naivety